FRRouting/frr/doc/developer/workflow.rst

    Part of unfreezing master is editing the ``AC_INIT`` statement in :file:`configure.ac` to reflect the new development version that master now refers to.
-This is accompanied by a ``frr-X.Y-dev`` tag on master, which should always be on the first commit on master *after* the stable branch was forked (even if that is not the edit to ``AC_INIT``; it's more important to have it on the very first commit on master after the fork.)
+This is accompanied by a ``frr-X.Y.Z-dev`` tag on master, which should always be on the first commit on master *after* the stable branch was forked (even if that is not the edit to ``AC_INIT``; it's more important to have it on the very first commit on master after the fork.)